Sharon Brous: Biography

 In 2018 Brous, among others, was on the cover of Time; the cover was based on a 1943 Norman Rockwell painting titled “Freedom of Worship.”

 Brous is known for her strong political stances, and has asserted that "There’s no such thing as decoupling religion and politics."
-She studies Talmud with LA Mayor Eric Garcetti twice a week, and Mayor Garcetti has stated that he is in touch with her daily.
-Brous has also hosted Mayor Garcetti at her Jewish High Holidays events for multiple years running.
+She studied Talmud with LA Mayor Eric Garcetti twice a week, and Mayor Garcetti stated that he was in touch with her daily.
+Brous also hosted Mayor Garcetti at her Jewish High Holidays events for multiple years running.

+In 2021, Brous received the Human Rights Award from Death Penalty Focus.
+Karen Bass presented the award.

+In January 2024, she released her first book, a national best-seller, The Amen Effect: Ancient Wisdom to Heal Our Hearts and Mend Our Broken World.

 Brous has contributed to the books The Modern Jewish Girl's Guide to Guilt, A dream of Zion: American Jews reflect on why Israel matters to them, and The Women's Torah Commentary: New Insights from Women Rabbis on the 54 Weekly Torah Portions.

-The art exhibit “Holy Sparks”, which opened in February 2022 at the Heller Museum and the Skirball Museum, featured 24 Jewish women artists, who had each created an artwork about a female rabbi who was a first in some way.
-Penny Wolin created the artwork about Brous.
+The 2022 art exhibit “Holy Sparks”, shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Penny Wolin created the artwork about Brous that was in that exhibit.